Quellens/YT-Channel/README.md

 Play my game on this [webpage](https://quellens.github.io/YT-Channel/Riggler%20Scud/).

 My first website is a website for my YT-Channel.
-Every youtuber/streamer who I had cutted a video (Best Of) is listed.
+Every youtuber/streamer who I had cutted a video for (Best Of) are listed.
 My YT-Channel is in german.
 See my first webite [here](https://quellens.github.io/YT-Channel/).